jdranczewski/pzp-hardware/README.rst

 include at least basic documentation for the new Piece will not be merged.
 Documentation should be included in your Piece's Python file, mostly as a docstring at the top, with docstrings in the Pieces that you want exposed in the docs.
-It's also recommended to include a screenshot of your Piece, but an explicit list of params is not required, as the user can inspect this in debug mode. **Check out the template on GitHub.**
+It's also recommended to include a screenshot of your Piece, but an explicit list of params is not required, as the user can inspect this in debug mode.
+**Check out the**
+`Piece file template on GitHub <https://github.com/jdranczewski/pzp-hardware/blob/main/docs/piece_template.py>`__ .